Airdik/kaheet/README.md

 ![image](./docs/enterQuizId.png)

-6. If the quiz is correct and the game is not private you will see the Modes page.
-Some modes have extra options, which you can access by clicking them.
+6. If the quiz ID is valid and the game is not private you will see the Modes page.
+Some modes have extra options, which you can access by clicking their names.

 ![image](./docs/chooseModes.png)